-To Create the Right Customer Experience, Agents Need to Rise Above the Script
+To Create Right Customer Experience, Agents Must Rise Above the Script

 It is no secret that customers, in general, like to avoid any kind of interactions with customer service representatives over the phone.
 A few even fringe at the thought that they have interact with a rep to wade through the prevalent problem.
 And one common emotion that dominates customer during every service interaction is rage.
 But aren’t customer service agents supposed to offer help and resolve customer issues?
 Then why all this hate?